alfonso-martinez/MySite/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth year PhD student and ACT Fellow in the Educational Measurement and Statistics program at the University of Iowa as well as a second year Masters student in the Statistics program.
-My research interests include advanced latent variable modeling (structural equation models, diagnostic classification models, etc.), Bayesian modeling & prediction, estimation theory, and issues surrounding missing data.
+I am a fourth year PhD student in the Department of Psychological and Quantitative Foundations in the College of Education at the University of Iowa as well as a second year Masters student in the Department of Statistics and Acturial Science.
+My research interests include advanced latent variable modeling (structural equation models, diagnostic classification models, etc.), Bayesian modeling & prediction, estimation theory, and issues related to missing data analysis.